comfort-mode-toolkit/cm-forms/README.md

 ## why forms?

 Forms are everywhere.
 Login pages, checkouts, contact forms, surveys.
-When they're not accessible, people get locked out of important things.
+When forms have accessibility barriers, people get locked out of important things.

 Good news: form accessibility has clear patterns.
 Bad news: doing it manually is tedious and easy to mess up.